Graphical User Interface Testing: Squish GUI Tester

 3.

-Start the application to be tested and pair it with Squish.
+Starting the application to be tested and coupling it with Squish.

 4.